JetBrains/kotlin-web-site/docs/reference/typecasts.md

 ## "Unsafe" cast operator

 Usually, the cast operator throws an exception if the cast is not possible.
-Thus, we call it unsafe.
-The unsafe cast in Kotlin is done by the infix operator `as` (see [operator precedence](grammar.html#operator-precedence)):
+Thus, we call it *unsafe*.
+The unsafe cast in Kotlin is done by the infix operator *as*{: .keyword } (see [operator precedence](grammar.html#operator-precedence)):

 ``` kotlin
 val x: String = y as String
 ```

-Note that null cannot be cast to String as this type is not [nullable](null-safety.html), i.e. if y is null, the code above throws an exception.
+Note that *null*{: .keyword } cannot be cast to `String` as this type is not [nullable](null-safety.html), i.e. if `y` is null, the code above throws an exception.
-In order to match Java cast semantics we have to have [nullable](null-safety.html) type at cast right hand side, like
+In order to match Java cast semantics we have to have nullable type at cast right hand side, like

 ``` kotlin
 val x: String? = y as String?